Using horse manure in your garden can help maintain fertility – but it is best used only after it is thoroughly composted.

 What is more, using organic material like horse manure can help you sequester carbon in the soil in your garden – so you will be doing your part in combatting our climate crisis.

-The Properties of Horse Manure
+Horse Manure Properties

 If you are using manure in your garden, it is important to understand that different manures have different nutrient profiles and characteristics.